List of DC Universe locations: Wildlands

 The Wildlands are a dimension populated by anthropomorphic animals including Tawky Tawny.
 Because a tiger helped the humans in a revolution, all tigers are imprisoned in a zoo.
 Monster Society of Evil members Scapegoat and an unnamed three-headed Crocodile-Man originate from the Wildlands, with Mister Mind rumored to have come from there as well.

 Wozenderlands

 The Wozenderlands is a dimension that is a hybrid of the Land of Oz and Wonderland.
 It is inhabited by characters from fictional children's novels like the Cheshire Cat, the Scarecrow, the Tin Man, the White Rabbit, the winged monkeys, the talking trees, and the Wicked Witches.
 According to the Scarecrow, Dorothy Gale and Alice united the Land of Oz and Wonderland to save them from the threat of the Monsterlands.
 The Monster Society of Evil members Red Queen and the Wicked Witch of the West came from the Wozenderlands.

 Meta-Zone

 The Meta-Zone is the homeworld of Shade the Changing Man.

 Mirror World

 The Mirror World, also known as the Fourth Dimension, is the home of the Duomalians and the Orinocas.
 Originally discovered by Zatara, it was later rediscovered by the Mirror Master.

 Mount Olympus

 Mount Olympus is the home of the Olympian Gods.

-Multiverse

-The Multiverse is formerly infinite and is now a series of 52 alternate Earths.